Cyrtomium falcatum: Cultivation

-This plant has gained the Royal Horticultural Society's Award of Garden Merit.
+The holly fern plant has gained the Royal Horticultural Society's Award of Garden Merit.

-The fern has escaped from cultivation on other continents and has become established in the wild as an introduced species.
-It can now be found in much of Europe, North America, the Atlantic Islands, Australia, New Zealand, and South America.
+The holly fern has escaped from cultivation in some regions of the world, and has become established in the wild as an introduced species.
+It can now be found in much of Mediterranean Europe, North America, the Atlantic Islands, Australia, New Zealand, and South America.
+It is classified as a weed in most of Australia.